Jesse from the USA

 Why did you choose Lund University and not the University of Copenhagen?

 “My previous experience of having studied at Lund University was the primary reason why I chose Lund over Copenhagen.
-Lund is large enough to be a bustling place with countless opportunities to interact with others, but small enough where you don’t have to look too far to find tranquility either.
+Lund is large enough to be a bustling place with countless opportunities to interact with others but small enough where you don’t have to look too far to find tranquillity either.
 In true Swedish fashion, Lund is ‘lagom’ (just right).”

 Why did this particular programme appeal to you?

 "Without a doubt, the MACA programme’s emphasis on application is what appealed to me the most.
 Throughout the course of my studies, I have come to understand the distinction between knowledge and actionable knowledge.
-While they are both useful to understand complex every-day phenomena, the clients you will work with expect knowledge they can act upon.
-The MACA programme trains you not only to produce it, but to deliver it in a useful way as well.”
+While they are both useful to understand complex everyday phenomena, the clients you will work with expert knowledge they can act upon.
+The MACA programme trains you not only to produce it but to deliver it in a useful way as well.”

 Why should someone choose this programme?

 “This programme is for anyone that wants to solve real-world problems for clients in the public and private sector.”

 “The first year of our programme had me collaborating within a team and with a client on an issue that we were both facing: inclusive mobility.
 Through our project, we demonstrated that the concept of inclusive mobility had to be unpacked and taken apart, as its implications meant two different things from the engineering and cultural perspectives.
 We did this through teamwork, research design, empirical data generation and analysis and delivery: all crucial aspects to a successful project that you develop in MACA.”